Context-Free Recognition with Transformers: Introduction

-The problem of determining whether an input is grammatical can be stated as the \emph{recognition problem for context-free grammars} (CFGs): Given a CFG $\grammar$, can a string $\str$ be generated by $\grammar$?
-Several foundational \emph{serial} parsing algorithms \citep{earley-parsing, cocke, kasami1965AnER, younger} solve this problem.
-However, such serial procedures cannot be naturally implemented due to transformers' highly parallel, fixed-depth structure.
-Even regular languages, a strict subset of $\cfl$s, cannot be recognized by fixed-depth transformers under the standard complexity conjecture $\tc{0} \subsetneq \nc{1}$ since regular language recognition is complete for $\nc{1}$ \citep{barrington_monoids} while fixed-depth transformers fall in $\tc{0}$ \citep{merrill-etal-2022-saturated, chiang2025transformersuniformtc0}. \emph{Looping} layers help: $\log(\idxn)$ looping layers (where $\idxn$ is the input length) allow transformers to recognize regular languages \citep{merrill-2025littledepthgoeslong}.
-However, the question of whether logarithmic looping enables $\cfl$ recognition remains.
-In this work, we address it by analyzing the difficulty of recognizing various $\cfl$ classes by transformers.
-We conceptualize the difficulty in terms of extra resources needed: \emph{looping} layers and appending blank \emph{padding} tokens \citep{merrill2025exactexpressivepowertransformers}.
+More precisely, the problem we study is the following: Given a CFG $\grammar$, can a string $\str$ be generated by $\grammar$?
+Several foundational \emph{serial} parsing algorithms \citep{earley-parsing, cocke, kasami1965AnER, younger} solve this problem efficiently---in $\bigo(|\str|^3)$ time.
+However, \emph{parallel} parsing algorithms can run even faster given sufficient processors ~\citep{ruzzo-treesize, rytter-parallelunambiguous, lange-parallel}.
+Indeed, one might suspect \textit{prima facie} that transformers' highly parallel, fixed-depth structure \citep{merrill-sabharwal-2023-parallelism} enables them to efficiently parse strings.
+We therefore focus on implementing parallel parsing algorithms in transformers.
+To that end, we first note that even regular languages, a strict subset of $\cfl$s, cannot be recognized by fixed-depth transformers under the standard complexity conjecture $\tc{0} \subsetneq \nc{1}$.\footnote{Regular language recognition is complete for $\nc{1}$ \citep{barrington_monoids} while fixed-depth transformers fall in $\tc{0}$ \citep{merrill-etal-2022-saturated, chiang2025transformersuniformtc0}.} \emph{Looping} layers help: $\log(\idxn)$ looping layers (where $\idxn$ is the input length) allow transformers to recognize regular languages \citep{merrill-2025littledepthgoeslong}.
+Thus, our analysis will require looping to some extent.
+However, the question of whether logarithmic looping is sufficient for $\cfl$ recognition is still open.
+In this work, we answer it in the affirmative, showing that looping---along with additional \emph{padding} symbols \citep{merrill2025exactexpressivepowertransformers}---is sufficient to implement certain parallel CFG parsing algorithms.\looseness=-1